Purebred. Pure hearts.

 See my results at Canine Health Check: (digital link coming soon - physical paperwork in hand)

-A note on MDR1: Amber's testing shows she has a copy of the MDR1 mutation.
-We breed this out by selecting mates without copies of the gene mutation; however some puppies may receive one copy of the MDR1 gene which causes prescription drug sensitivity (also known as ivermectin sensitivity).
-While common in shepherding breeds, this should nevertheless be discussed with your vet to prevent the administration of an improper medicine.
+We breed both out by selecting mates with clear panels of genetics; however some puppies may receive one copy of the MDR1 gene (also known as "ivermectin sensitivity").
+While very common in shepherding breeds, this should nevertheless be discussed with your vet to prevent the administration of an improper medicine that the dog's body cannot breakdown.
+If a veterinarian prescribes an improper drug to an MDR1 carrier, it can lead to serious neurological side effects.
+Thus communication is paramount with your vet practitioner to ensure the best outcome for your dog.

 Learn more about breeding best practices and current science for shepherding breeds, especially Collies and Australian Shepherds, where MDR1 is common.
 This gene is present in about half the Aussie population in the US and worldwide, requiring careful consideration to genetic pairings when planning a litter to ensure the best lives for the next generations.